Indulux Technologies - Induction Lighting Innovators - Library

 How Magnetic Induction Lamps Work

-This 8 page paper (available as a PDF file) provides an introduction to Induction Lamps with a brief overview of a history of lighting, and a section detailing how some common lamps work.
-Extensive information, with diagrams, on how both external inductor and internal magnetic induction lamps is provided so that the reader will become familiar with the inner working of induction lights.
+This 8 page paper (PDF) provides an introduction to Induction Lamps with a brief overview of a history of lighting, and a section detailing how some common conventional lamps work.
+Extensive information, with diagrams, on how both external inductor and internal magnetic induction lamps operate is provided, so that the reader will become familiar with the inner working of induction lamps.

-There is a section covering LED lamps Vs. Induction lamps and a summary section providing the advantages of induction lamps.
+There are some example induction lamp applications, and a summary section providing the advantages of induction lamps.
 Graphs, charts and photographs give the reader added insight into the technology.
-References are included for those who wish to follow up on the subject.

 How Magnetic Induction Lamps Work